9thAAC/9thAAC.github.io/index.md

 </html>
 </div>

-We will have an individually funded conference dinner at a "venue to be advised" on the evening of Tuesday 18th November.
+We will have an individually funded conference dinner on the evening of Tuesday 18th November at a "venue to be advised".

 <h2 id="travel">Travel Support for Students</h2>